 For this reason, a multichannel approach is required to meet your customers where they are, enabling you to reach more people in ways that are relevant to them.
 This means sending consistent marketing messaging across multiple digital channels, such as social media or your website, and physical channels, such as direct mail or print advertising.

-An integrated marketing communications strategy that includes a combination of digital and print marketing can be a powerful tool that can help your business stand out and gain a competitive advantage.
+An integrated healthcare marketing communications strategy that includes a combination of digital and print marketing can be a powerful tool that can help your business stand out and gain a competitive advantage.
 And ensuring all of your marketing collateral is consistent across all channels will support one consistent message.

 3. Using diverse communication formats

 Consider new ways to communicate with your customers and prospects.
 As technology evolves, new possibilities emerge, offering companies more touchpoints to connect and engage with their target audience.

 For example, you can employ a HIPAA-compliant chatbot on your website that can help you achieve speedy response times by providing quick help to customers and prospects with topics and questions that frequently occur.